-Another major barrier to finding a job in Groningen is the Dutch language.
+Another barrier to finding a job in Groningen is the Dutch language.
 However, there are some employers in Groningen who employ non-Dutch speakers as long as the job applicant is allowed to legally work.
 Some of those are mentioned here.

 Working at the RUG